-EAL Provision
+EAL PROVISION

-At FHS we have a number of pupils for whom English is an additional language.
+At FHS, The Schools have a number of pupils for whom English is an additional language.
 Pupils for whom English is an additional language (EAL) are those pupils who may use one or more language other than English in their everyday lives and in particular their family lives.

-The school aims to enable pupils to become fully fluent in their use of spoken and written English.
+The Schools aim to enable pupils to become fully fluent in their use of spoken and written English.
 Most EAL pupils needing additional support do not have special educational needs.
 However, EAL pupils who do have special educational needs will have equal access to the support provided by the school.
-Similarly, Francis Holland School recognises that there may be EAL pupils who are gifted or talented even though they may not currently be fully fluent in English.
+Similarly, FHS recognises that there may be EAL pupils who are gifted or talented even though they may not currently be fully fluent in English.
 A supportive classroom environment aims to promote language learning as well as content learning.